hashgraph/did-method/did-method-specification.md

 #### Read
 Resolves a given DID into the corresponding full DID document.

-The appnet shall inject the consensus timestamps of the first CREATE message and the latest UPDATE message into the corresponding `created` and `updated` properties of the returned DID document.
+The business application network shall inject the consensus timestamps of the first CREATE message and the latest UPDATE message into the corresponding `created` and `updated` properties of the returned DID document.
 In the future this specification may include an extension of a DID document with Hedera-specific contexts and attributes (e.g. state proofs).

 - __URL:__ `/did/`
 - __Method:__ `GET`